 However, Apple spokesperson Steve Dowling told

-that Jobs didn’t directly benefit from exercising those options because he was prohibited from selling the stock for another three years.
+the Washington Post that Jobs didn’t directly benefit from exercising those options because he was prohibited from selling the stock for another three years.
 Whether this argument will hold up under regulatory and public scrutiny remains to be seen.

 Paul Hodgson, a compensation expert with The Corporate Library, is skeptical.
 “To claim that (Jobs) did not profit from backdated options because he surrendered them is untrue—whether he knew these were backdated or not—because he surrendered them for their equivalent value in restricted stock which he still holds,” Hodgson said.
 “Also, if he knew that others’ options were being backdated, might he not have suspected that his were?”